Bloggbild för: Ultimate Guide to Rosacea

 Many people with rosacea find that bold lipstick colors give energy, instead of just trying to hide the areas that feel less appealing.

-For example, a warm pink, an orange-red or a dramatic plum color – anything that brightens!
+For example, a warm pink, an orange-red or a dramatic plum color – anything that brightens you up!
 All the lipsticks we offer are natural and without harmful additives.